kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 The problem is as general as load-balancing.
 You wouldn't want to write a load balancer yourself.
 That's why I included [haproxy](http://www.haproxy.org/) as a docker container and let this container do the load-balancing work for the 3 database containers.

 Just as well I could have used [MaxScale](https://mariadb.com/resources/blog/mariadb-maxscale-22-introducing-failover-switchover-and-automatic-rejoin) for this purpose, and indeed I have experimented with it in times when it was not yet mature.
-It's time to switch, I guess, so I will have a 2nd look soon.
+It's time to switch, I guess, so I will have a 2nd look soon, because in addition to load balancing, MaxScale has a lot of additional features, one of them being automatic failover.
+And this is something you definitely want to have if you can get it.

 Adding a stopwatch
 ----------